codalab/codabench/.github/CONTRIBUTING.md

 # HOW YOU CAN CONTRIBUTE TO THE CODABENCH PROJECT

-## preliminary step: being a codabench user.
+## First step: being a codabench user.

 - create a user account on https://codalab.lisn.fr and on https://codabench.org.
 - register on https://codabench.org to this existing competition (IRIS-tuto) https://www.codabench.org/competitions/1115/  and make a submission (from https://github.com/codalab/competition-examples/tree/master/codabench/iris): sample_result_submission and sample_code_submission.
 See https://github.com/codalab/codabench/wiki/User_Participating-in-a-Competition
 - create your own private competition (from https://github.com/codalab/competition-examples/tree/master/codabench/ ).
 See https://github.com/codalab/codabench/wiki/Getting-started-with-Codabench

- ## First step: setting a local instance of Codabench.
+ ## Second step: setting a local instance of Codabench.

 - Follow the tutorial in codabench wiki: https://github.com/codalab/codabench/wiki/Codabench-Installation.
 According to your hosting OS, you might have to tune your environment file a bit.
 Try without enabling the SSL protocol (doing so, you don't need a domain name for the server).
 Try using the embedded Minio storage solution instead of a private cloud storage.
-- if needed, you can also looked into https://github.com/codalab/codabench/wiki/How-to-deploy-Codabench-on-your-server
+- if needed, you can also look into https://github.com/codalab/codabench/wiki/How-to-deploy-Codabench-on-your-server

 ## Third step: using one's local instance